tamilselvanarjun/deepopinion/README.md

 http://127.0.0.1:8000/home
 This will display the list of data that the user has uploaded.
 Users can able to change a tag by changing either the aspect or a sentiment (or both).
-Upon clicking on Submit button these data will be stored in the local drive.
+Upon clicking on Submit button these data will be stored in the local drive by a post api (http://127.0.0.1:8000/home).

  ![image](https://github.com/arjunlimat/deepopinion/assets/42732673/188dd8e4-54be-48c4-923d-fd35909348dd)